-European Stroke Journal requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
-Please visit the Funding Acknowledgements page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.
+European Stroke Journal requires all authors to acknowledge their funding in a consistent fashion under a separate heading within their declarations document (see section 2.2).
+Please visit the Funding Acknowledgements page on the Sage Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

 It is the policy of European Stroke Journal to require a declaration of conflicting interests from all authors enabling a statement to be carried within the paginated pages of all published articles.

 Please ensure that a ‘Declaration of Conflicting Interests’ statement is included within your declarations document (see section 2.2).
 If no conflict exists, please state that ‘The Author(s) declare(s) that there is no conflict of interest’.
 For guidance on conflict of interest statements, please see the ICMJE recommendations here.

 Medical research involving human subjects must be conducted according to the World Medical Association Declaration of Helsinki.